 In 2008, he was accepted into Cohort 16 of the NYC Teaching Fellows, whose mission is to recruit and prepare high-quality, dedicated individuals to become teachers who raise student achievement in New York City public schools.
 He taught Special Education and photography courses at the Henry Street School for International Studies on the lower east side of Manhattan.

-He also served as an international delegate in Bahrain on The Education Project, an annual conference that showcases seedling models of innovation and success in education, and encourages commitments from both private and public sectors to adapt those models in their schools.
+He served as an international delegate in Bahrain on The Education Project, an annual conference that showcases seedling models of innovation and success in education, and encourages teachers and school leaders from private and public sectors to adapt those models in their schools.

 Adam is a program leader for the International Leadership Program (in connection with Global LAB), which prepares NYC public high school students for college and teaches them 21st Century leadership skills through workshops in New York and a 3-week cultural immersion experience in North India, where students meet and work with influential people and NGOs to analyze the strategies they are using to make a difference so the students can implement these strategies in a project they lead at their schools to improve their communities.